flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Not too much detail

 The icon should be recognizable at small sizes.
+Avoid too many tiny details, small text, and generally try and match other well-executed app icons in terms of complexity.

 ### No baked-in shadows